 “Follow-up investigation revealed evidence that Samantha and her friend were intentionally provided an unregulated substance, without their knowledge, by another individual in the residence,” says the coroners report, which calls “homicide” a neutral term that does not imply fault or blame.

-Toxicological analysis revealed a mild intoxication with alcohol and detected GHB, the concentration of which is difficult to determine due its rapid metabolization, the report says.
+Toxicological analysis revealed a mild intoxication with alcohol and detected GHB, the concentration of which is difficult to determine due to its rapid metabolization, the report says.

 Sims had appealed to the coroners service to reopen its investigation.
 The service agreed in March to reopen its probe due to information that was not available during the original investigation.